The Philanthropic Nature of Christianity

 The Ultimate Philanthropist

-While it may be said that to some extent the flame of philanthropy is innate to the human spirit, as a result of man’s reflection of the image of God, across the centuries sin significantly has reduced that light to but a flicker in not a few instances.
 It was only the influence of Jesus Christ that brought back its brilliance.
-His interest in “every creature” among “all the nations” packs the authority of his own example, in loving the poor (Mark 12:41ff, the despised (Luke 10:30ff), and the wicked (Luke 7:36ff).
+His interest in “every creature” among “all the nations” packs the authority of his own example — in loving the poor (Mk.
+12:41ff, the despised (Lk.
+10:30ff), and the wicked (Lk.
+7:36ff).